From former U.S. Representative Patrick J. Kennedy & Stephen Fried: Revealing stories that will change how we talk about mental health

 Patrick J. Kennedy

 Patrick J. Kennedy is a former member of the U.S. Congress, the nation’s leading political voice on mental illness, addiction, and other brain diseases, and the New York Times bestselling coauthor of A Common Struggle.
 During his sixteen-year career representing Rhode Island, he fought a national battle to end medical and societal discrimination against mental illnesses, highlighted by his lead sponsorship of the Mental Health Parity and Addiction Equity Act of 2008—and his brave openness about his own health challenges.
 Soon after his father, Senator Edward “Ted” Kennedy, passed away, he left Congress to devote his career to advocacy for mental health.
-He has since founded The Kennedy Forum, which unites the community of mental health, and cofounded One Mind for Research, which sponsors brain research and open science collaboration, as well as other nonprofit organizations addressing these issues.
+He has since founded The Kennedy Forum, which unites the community of mental health, and cofounded One Mind for Research, as well as other nonprofit organizations addressing these issues.
 He lives in New Jersey with his wife, Amy, and their five children.

 Stephen Fried